marco-mariotti/pyaln/docs/tutorial.rst

   MWALLVLTFAVTV-GASEE-VKNQTAAEEKLVIARGTLLAPSVVGUGIKKMPELHHFLM...L Fep15_T_nigroviridis
   MWAFVLIAFSV---GASDS--SNSTAE----VIARGKLMAPSVVGUAIKKLPELNRFLM...L Fep15_O_latipes
   <BLANKLINE>

 However, note that this representation may not include the full sequence, and omits descriptions.

-The :func:`~pyaln.Alignment.write` method of Alignment offers a variety of output formats (again through Bio.AlignIO, `here's the full list <https://biopython.org/wiki/AlignIO>`_).
+On the other hand, :func:`~pyaln.Alignment.write` method of Alignment offers a variety of output formats (again through Bio.AlignIO, `see the full list here <https://biopython.org/wiki/AlignIO>`_ ).
 The most common, *fasta*, includes sequence descriptions::

   >>> ex_ali=Alignment([ ('seq1 description1', 'ATTCG-'), ('seq2 desc2', '--TTGG'), ('seq3', 'ATTCG-')])